AlexisS05/deli-dose/README.md

  ## Class Diagram

- Include a visual representation of your class diagram in the `docs` directory of your IntelliJ project.
- Update it as necessary throughout the development process.

  ## Notes

  - This README serves as a guide to understanding and contributing to the project.
- - If you have any questions or need clarification, feel free to reach out to the project lead.

  Happy coding and enjoy creating a seamless ordering experience for DeliDose customers!